bobsanjo/PRIV/receive-store-aggregatable-reports.md

 The summary report will be located in the `output_data_blob_prefix` in the `output_data_bucket_name` bucket stated in the `createJob` request.

-For Aggregation Service batches where debug_run is enabled, it creates two reports.
-The summary report and the debug summary report.
+For Aggregation Service batches where debug_run is enabled, two reports are created: the summary report and the debug summary report.
 The debug summary report will be located in the `output_data_blob_prefix/debug` folder.

 The debug report generated uses the `debug_results.avsc` schema.